 Sights and Activities

-However long your pre or post-ride stay in the capital extends to, you won’t be bored.
+However long your stay in the capital extends to, you won’t be bored.
 Take a guided walking tour with City Walk for the lowdown on all things Reyjkavik.
 Our tour guide was friendly and knowledgeable and happy to answer questions on local customs and politics, the best places to eat and life as an Icelander in general.
 Watch out for the ‘Icelandic Tinder’ gate, and as an added treat you’ll get to savour a delicious hot dog (Iceland style).
 For the more adventurous there’s an opportunity to try the more traditional local delicacy, fermented shark, washed down with a shot of Icelandic Schnapps.

 Take a taxi trip from the city centre to visit Perlan.
 Built on top of the city’s water storage facility, Perlan is a dome shaped revolving restaurant with breathtaking 360 degree views across the city and beyond to the surrounding mountains.
 On site is a glacier museum and man-made ice cave with heaps of info for geology buffs.
 On the night we visited, there was a hitch with the revolving restaurant, however, the views definitely delivered.
 The food in the restaurant is a little on the pricey side (as is everything in Iceland), but you can enjoy the views from the observation deck without any obligation to eat there.

 If you feel like venturing further out of Reykjavik to see some sights try booking a Golden Circle Tour or a trip to the Blue Lagoon (pictured below).
 If you’ve hired a car you can drive to all locations yourself, but given the car hire prices in Iceland, tours are probably the best option.
 Be sure to book ahead as they do fill up quickly.